nextcloud/all-in-one/reverse-proxy.md

 # Reverse Proxy Documentation

-**Note:** The maintainers of AIO noticed that this documentation is not easy.
+**Note:** The maintainers of AIO noticed that this documentation could be improved to make it easier to follow.
 All contributions that improve this are very welcome!

 A [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) is basically a web server that enables computers on the internet to access a service in a [private subnet](https://en.wikipedia.org/wiki/Private_network).